 What should I do once I get my test results?

 Depending on your application status the following will happen.

-If you are applying for an undergraduate or postgraduate course at Anglia Ruskin University the results of your ELPT can be submitted as part of your application and these be accepted by the UKVI requirements for applying for a Tier 4 visa.
+If you are applying for an undergraduate or postgraduate course at Anglia Ruskin University the results of your ELPT can be submitted as part of your application and these be accepted by the UKVI requirements for applying for a student visa.